Officials warn of commuter chaos from Connecticut derailment

 Earl Weener, a board member for the National Transportation Safety Board (NTSB), told the news conference the agency was finishing its probe of the crash site and would turn it over to Metro-North on Sunday.

-All the train cars had been removed, recording devices had been recovered and crews were being interviewed, he said.
+All the train cars have been removed, recording devices recovered and crews were being interviewed, he said.

 Of the more than 70 passengers and crew members injured, eight remained hospitalized on Sunday.
 Three were in critical condition, officials said.